 Specifically, the Company has been sued together with several other defendants, in a lawsuit styled: Nicholas Financial, Inc. v.
-Jeremiah Gross, No. 21CY-CV02148-01, 7th Judicial Circuit, Clay County, Missouri.
+Jeremiah Gross, No. 21CY-CV02148-01, 7th Judicial Circuit Court, Clay County, Missouri (the "Court").
 On March 9, 2021 the Company filed suit against Jeremiah Gross for a deficiency balance owed to the Company following the 2018 surrender and sale of his motor vehicle which secured a loan from the Company.
 On April 22, 2021 a default judgment for \$7,984.18 was entered against Mr. Gross.
 On December 22, 2021 Mr. Gross filed a motion to set aside the default judgment.
 The Court granted his motion on March 23, 2022.
 In his answer he asserted a class-action counterclaim against the Company seeking to represent a nationwide class of the Company's customers who received allegedly deficient notices regarding the sale of their vehicles and whose vehicles were recovered and sold by the Company, and on behalf of Missouri customers who received allegedly deficient notices from the Company regarding the sale of their recovered vehicles and the calculation of the deficiency owed the Company.
 The Company filed its answer to the counterclaim on May 13, 2022.
 On September 9, 2022 the Company filed a motion for summary judgment as to all counts of the counterclaim and the Company's claim against Mr. Gross.
 The motion was argued on February 16, 2023.
-On March 27, 2023 the Court entered an order granting the motion in part.
+On March 27, 2023 the Court entered an order granting the motion in part and denying the motion in part.
 The Court found in favor of the Company as to the counterclaim regarding presale notices and prejudgment interest, and in Mr. Gross's favor for the counterclaim as to post-sale notices.
 The Court denied the Company's motion for summary judgment as to its claim for a deficiency against Mr. Gross.
 The remaining claim relates to post-sale notices sent to Missouri customers.
-The Company's insurer has accepted the defense of this litigation under a reservation of rights.
+The Company's insurer accepted the defense of this litigation under a reservation of rights.
+On November 13, 2023 the Company and the Company's insurer reached agreement with Mr. Gross on the terms and conditions of a settlement for the last remaining class action claim relating to post-sale notices sent to Missouri customers.
+Among other things, the settlement is expected to provide that the Company's insurer will deposit the remaining available limits under the Company's insurance policy, which shall in no event be less than \$750,000, into a qualified settlement fund in order to satisfy all remaining claims in exchange for a full release of the Company and its affiliates and the Company's insurer from any and all past, present and future liability arising out of or relating to consumer credit contracts under which the Company or its affiliates obtained a security interest in property.
+The terms and conditions of the final settlement agreement will be subject to approval by the Court, and the parties in the litigation intend to seek such approval promptly following memorialization of the terms and conditions of the settlement into a final agreement.
+There can be no assurance that the Court will approve the terms and conditions of the final settlement agreement.